Marriage in Japan: Christian chapel ceremonies

 Christian wedding ceremonies have since the mid-1990s displaced the Shinto rite and continue to remain Japan's wedding ceremony of choice.
 Christian wedding ceremonies have in the last thirty years moved from the sideline to the mainstream of Japanese society.
 The popularity of Christian wedding ceremonies represents new widespread acceptance, commercialization, and popularity of a religious ceremony.
 The postwar history of Christian wedding ceremonies is best understood in light of the efforts made by traditional Christian churches and the bridal industry to meet the religious needs and demands of Japan's largely "nonreligious" (mushūkyō) constituency.

-Although the Japanese have unprecedented access to the Catholic Church, the majority of weddings in Japan follow the Protestant liturgy.
-As such the ceremony includes elements typical to a traditional Protestant wedding including hymns, benedictions, prayers, Bible readings, an exchange of rings, wedding kiss, and vows before God.
-It is typical for a bride to enter with her father and then be "given away" to her husband—an exchange that usually involves bowing and shaking hands.
-In recent years, the custom of lowering the veil has also become popular.
-During the veil lowering the mother of the bride lowers the veil for her daughter before she continues down the "virgin road" with her father toward her husband.
-In the case of a non-Japanese wedding minister, the ceremony is commonly performed in a mix of Japanese and a western language (typically, English).

 Non-religious or civil ceremonies

 Non-religious or civil ceremonies often take place in a banquet hall, before or during the reception party, with a Master of Ceremonies officiating and guests seated around tables.
 Although these ceremonies often adopt Western elements, especially a wedding dress for the bride and a tuxedo for the groom, they forego any religious connotations.

 Some younger couples choose to abandon formality entirely for a "no host party" wedding, which emphasizes celebration rather than ceremony.
 The guests consist primarily of the couple's friends, who pay an attendance fee.